 - Nerves and blood vessels require repair utilizing an operative microscope

-- Reattachment of severed fingers and hands may require a combination of bone, and tendon repair with microscopic repair of the blood vessels and nerves.
+- Reattachment of severed fingers and hands may require a combination of bone and tendon repair with microscopic repair of the blood vessels and nerves.

 After the repair of the injured digit, it is vital to balance healing process with early movement.
-This is very important to preserve function of the injured digit and will be guided by a specialized hand therapist who can help with functional splinting, wound care, range of motion and scar care.
+This is very important to preserve the function of the injured digit and will be guided by a specialized hand therapist who can help with functional splinting, wound care, range of motion and scar care.

 The reconstructive goals for the hand and fingers are the repair of the injury, the removal of the lesion and closure of the open area, or the correction of the scar deformity with the maintenance or improvement of form and function.

-In the reconstructive process there may be more incisions and/or donor sites created to harvest the tissue used for closure.
+In the reconstructive process, there may be more incisions and/or donor sites created to harvest the tissue used for closure.
 These incisions will form scars which will heal and fade over time.
-Additional procedures may be needed such as scar revisions, flap division and inset, and scar care after the area of surgery is healed.
+Additional procedures may be needed such as scar revisions, flap division, and inset, and scar care after the area of surgery is healed.